johlju/DscResource.Tests/README.md

   so that it is possible to change the color of the text that is written.
 * Added module DscResource.Container which contain logic to handle the container testing when unit tests are run in a Docker Windows container.
+* Fix container bugs
+  * Handling of tag for images are now correct.
+  * Correct message is displayed when downloading an image.

 ### 0.2.0.0